 There are some places that just defy description.
 The Gamble House is one of them.
 And that is a shame, as I am not eloquent enough to describe it and they do not allow you to photograph the inside, so I can’t even show you.
 As part of the Museums of the Arroyo Day, we chose to go to the Gamble House, one of the participating museums, as it is practically in my own back yard, though I rarely go.

-The Gamble House was built in 1908 and is an exquisite example of Arts and Crafts design.
-What makes it especially beautiful is not only that it is immaculately kept, with its polished wood and stained glass, but that many of the furnishings in the home today were built for the house by Green and Green with the architecture of the house in mind.
+Built in 1908, the Gamble House shines as an exquisite example of Arts and Crafts design.
+Immaculately kept, with polished wood and stained glass, the interiors meet every architectural dream.
+The architects Green and Green built many of the furnishings in the home today specifically for the house.
 Curves of the furniture match the curves of the paneling and mantles, matching the curves of the light fixtures.
 They all blend harmoniously together.
-And while it is a huge house filled with wood, it doesn’t feel oppressive, but light and airy.
-While I could take no photos of the interior, you can see lots of images at the Gamble House website.
+For a home filled with wood, the atmosphere feels warm, not oppressive.
+The overall ambiance radiates light and airiness.
+While I could take no photos of the interior, you can see lots of images at the Gamble House website

 Where we did get to take photographs was the exterior of the house, so we took full advantage of that.

 What a wonderful place to fully immerse yourself in the experience.
-The Gamble House is a beautiful museum not to be missed.
+The house is a beautiful museum not to be missed.

 The Gamble House